 Surrounding the town of Ronda in Spain are major resorts like Malaga and Marbella.
 Ronda, however, is a step back in time, and you’ll find an amazing collection of historic architecture.
 One of the most iconic ruins still in Ronda is the Arabic Bathhouse, which was built in the 14th century.
 Crossing the Puente Nuevo bridge across the El Tajo Gorge is probably the most popular thing to do in Ronda, as well as exploring the twisting, narrow streets of the old town.

-8. Zermatt Where to Stay
+8. Zermatt Where to Stay in Zermatt

 In the heart of the Swiss Alps is Zermatt, known to be one of the most picturesque spots in Switzerland.
 Towering in the background of the village is the Matterhorn, one of the tallest Alpine peaks and a truly stunning snow-capped beauty.
 Zermatt also happens to be free from cars, helping to preserve its traditional atmosphere.
 Whether you’re planning on skiing in Zermatt in the winter or boating on the Vispa River in the summer, the destination in unparalleled.